-What is the Scientific Name for a Banana?
+What is the Scientific Name for Banana?

 The scientific name for the banana is primarily Musa sapientum for the sweet dessert banana and Musa paradisiaca for the plantain.
 Carl Linnaeus, a Swedish botanist, came up with this two-part naming system called binomial nomenclature.